 - Get plenty of sleep.
 Staying up late might be fun at the time, but a miserable day the entire next day is not worth it.
 Try your best to get 8 hours a night.
 If you can’t, just get as many as possible.
 The whole world looks better when you’re rested.

-- Drinking plenty of water helps you have energy to face the day.
-Limiting caffeine, sugars, and processed foods keeps your mind and body running at optimal performance as well.
+- Drinking plenty of water helps you have the energy to face the day.
+Limiting caffeine, sugars, and processed foods keep your mind and body running at optimal performance as well.
 Like I said, small steps toward health make a big difference.